 If you know that you will work only nights and weekends, you are eligible for a HEW: Hospital Evenings and Weekends Permit ($12.50 a month).
 The permit is valid in PG2 (Level 4 and above) from 2:30pm to 9:00am weekdays and all day on weekends.
 It is valid in PG1, PG2, PG3, and Research Drive Garage between 5:00pm-9:00am M-F and all day on weekends.
 You may be eligible at other lots between 5:00pm and 6:59am.

 Can I just buy a daily permit and park in PG1, PG2 or the Research Drive Garage?

 No. We reserve certain garages for patients and patient’s families.
 As part of our efforts to provide superlative care for patients, we ask that you do not pull a daily ticket at these locations.
 These garages are enforced.

 What are my alternatives to parking?

 How can I use the bus to get to work?

-Duke operates 11 free Duke Transit bus routes that service the Hospital and main campus.
-These routes are frequent, convenient, and run overnight.
-You can see all the routes and schedules online.
-You can track our buses in real time via Transloc.
-Transloc is also available as an app, Transloc Rider.
+Duke operates 9 free Duke Transit bus routes that service the Hospital and main campus.
+These routes are frequent, convenient, and run from early morning to late evening.
+You can see all the routes and schedules online and track our buses in real time via Transloc.
+A Transloc is also available at your mobile device's store.

+A note about GoPass: Regional transit carriers are providing free service until further notice and GoPasses are not required.
 Duke employees are eligible for a subsidized GoPass transit card.
-At $25, the 2020 GoPass is valid until 10/1/2020.
 The GoPass provides unlimited rides on all GoTriangle, GoDurham, GoRaleigh, and GoCary routes.
 Popular routes include: